pradhyu/gitlens.nvim/README.md

 The plugin provides the following commands:

 - `:GitLensShow` - Manually show git blame information for the current line
+- `:GitLensShowDiff` - Show a diff of changes made in the commit that last modified the current line
 - `:lua require('gitlens').toggle_auto_show()` - Toggle automatic display of blame information when the cursor stays on a line

 ## Features

 - Shows git blame information inline as virtual text
 - Automatically shows blame info when cursor rests on a line (configurable)
+- Shows diff of changes made in the commit that last modified the current line
 - Customizable format for blame information
 - Works with any git repository